nickabcarius/ECS171_Group_5/README.md

 # ECS171_Group_6

 ## Team members:
-Nick Abcarius, Andrey Yakymovych, Lia Freed-Doerr, Sabarno Islam, Zibo Zhang, Joshua Winter, Emma Baier, Kwan Tien Ooi
+Nick Abcarius, Andrey Yakymovych, Lia Freed-Doerr, Sabarno Islam, Zibo Zhang, Joshua Winter, Emma Baier, Kwan Tien Ooi, Yi-Hsuan Cheng
 # Write-up:

 For over a year, global travel has been at a standstill due to public safety protocols.
 Now, as COVID-19 cases have begun to decrease, the world is opening back up and people are developing their summer travel plans.
 We wish to enable individuals to make a smart choice for their travel destination so that the spread of the virus continues to decline.